 Because we’re like a big, close family throughout the river trip, keeping clean is an important factor in staying healthy.
 We’ll set up a hand wash system that pumps water from one bucket to the next so you can wash your hands before and after using the toilet and before eating.

-If you have any further questions or concerns, feel free to contact our office.
+If you have any further questions or concerns about using our backcountry bathroom, feel free to contact our office.